‘Selfie’ museum celebrates grand opening at Southern Park Mall

-BOARDMAN, Ohio (WKBN) – Saturday marks the grand opening of the area’s first “selfie museum.”
+BOARDMAN, Ohio (WYTV) – Saturday marks the grand opening of the area’s first “selfie museum.”

 It’s called the Selfie Space, and it’s located inside the Southern Park Mall in Boardman.